Cfp

 The IEEE LCN conference is the premier conference on the leading edge of

 theoretical and practical aspects of computer networking.
-LCN is a highly
+LCN is a

-ideas among researchers, users, and product developers.
-For the past 40 years,
+results and ideas among researchers, users, and product developers.
+For

-major developments from high-speed local networks to the global Internet to
+the past 40 years, major developments from high-speed local networks to

-specialized sensor networks have been reported at this conference.
+the global Internet to specialized sensor networks have been reported at

 Topics of interest include, but are not limited to: